- Season One: Painting with light

 The silent deep waters of Rabual Harbour in Papua New Guinea became a graveyard of twisted metal during its occupation by the Japanese forces during World War II.
 These haunting wrecks have lured marine photographers for decades.
-It so enthralled Canon Master and Tales by Light season one storyteller Darren Jew that his passion to capture a 70-year old Mitsubishi biplane named Pete created an ethereal image that reveals how an old machine built for death and destruction became home to corals and vertebrates that continue to support life.
+It so enthralled Tales by Light season one storyteller Darren Jew that his passion to capture a 70-year old Mitsubishi biplane named Pete created an ethereal image that reveals how an old machine built for death and destruction became home to corals and vertebrates that continue to support life.

 Any dive you do is full of anticipation but diving on a site that you’ve longed to dive, it just heightens that excitement that much more.

 Ever since I was as boy dreaming of destinations around the world, Rabaul was always high on my list of places to go.
 One of the wrecks that really caught my imagination was a Mitsubishi biplane that the Allied forces code named Pete.
 I just knew that I wanted to dive it for some reason.
 You just get these things in your mind from time to time and you envisage the image you want to create.